M1tsumi/ArcPythonBot/README.md

 - **Unlock Information**: Complete guide to obtaining hero shards

 ### ⚡ **Performance Optimizations**
+### 📅 **Event Calendar Disclaimer** (New)
+- Event dates/times are a Work In Progress and may be incorrect.
+This disclaimer is shown in event listings and details.
 - **Embed Caching**: 5-minute cache for frequently used embeds
 - **Optimized Operations**: Faster string processing and field generation
 - **Enhanced Logging**: Structured output with timing information